-Consumers these days are taking digital marketing cues and using social media to guide them through the process of their purchase decision making more than ever before.
+These days consumers are taking digital marketing cues and using social media to guide them through the process of their purchase decision-making more than ever before.
 So, wouldn’t it be great to have a way to show your target audience what you can offer in the moment—when they’re exactly where you need them to be?
 To influence purchase decisions the most?
-This is where geofencing comes into play!
+This is where geofencing comes into play.

 What Is Geofencing?